jonnyfiveiq/Playbooks/README.md

-# ASC_Prod_Demo
+# Playbooks for Demos
-Ansible Service Catalog Production Demo Playbooks
+My little stash of stuff for testing